grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Percy picked up the PA mic.
 "Nice work Chips."
 She waited a second but there was no reply over the ship PA.
 "Bastian, I'm going to the cargo hold to check on the load."

 The ship was a mess.
-Percy made her way stepping over all the detritus of a working sub scattered all over every floor: tools, bedding, cans of food, cleaning supplies, scattered stacks of papers, half-unrolled charts, pencils, rags, parts, and equipment.
+Percy made her way stepping over all the detritus of a working sub scattered all over every deck: tools, bedding, cans of food, cleaning supplies, scattered stacks of papers, half-unrolled charts, pencils, rags, parts, and equipment.
 For all the mess in the main decks though, the cargo hold wasn't too bad.
 Hemi's careful re-arrangement of the cargo crates earlier hand included strapping the crates against the wall, and the old cotton-web straps had mostly held.
 Only a couple of crates had broken loose.
 Gregory was using the block and tackle to move them out of the center area of the cargo hold.
 Chips had joined him, and was stowing equipment that had been shaken loose.
 She had one of the broken bicycles that had escaped from the rusty bicycle pile in her hands when she saw Percy.

 Chips's face immediately went red.
 "That's the second fucking time Percy.
 Two fucking times you almost fucking killed me now.
 You fucking surfaced the boat in a fucking storm?
 Fucking damn you to a cold fucking watery hell you fucking shit-faced twat."